 There are also medical reasons for rib removal due to chronic pain.
 Non-fracture rib pain conditions are generally of two types, the costo-iliac impingement syndrome and the slipped rib syndrome.
 Both share two main symptoms: site-specific pain and a palpable clicking sound.

-The costo-iliac impingement syndrome, also known as the rib tip syndrome, resulting in back and hip pain caused by the touching of the 12th rib (and occasionally the 11th rib) against the hip bone.
-It most commonly occurs in patients who have had osteoporosis of the spine and loss of vertebral height.
+The costo-iliac impingement syndrome, also known as the rib tip syndrome, results in back and hip pain caused by the touching of the 12th rib (and occasionally the 11th rib) against the top of the hip bone. (iliac crest) It most commonly occurs in patients who have had osteoporosis of the spine and loss of vertebral height.
 This allows the spine to curve and bend towards one side.
-It can also occur in patients with congenital scoliosis as well as younger patients who have naturally longer free flooring ribs or an accentuated angulation to them.
+It can also occur in patients with congenital scoliosis as well as younger patients who have naturally longer free floating ribs or an accentuated angulation to them.
 The slipped rib syndrome is when the cartilage on the lower rib slips or moves leading to pain.
 In this rib condition a mobility of the rib usually refers to ribs #8, 9 or 10 and their cartilaginous junction with the bone.
 The bony rib becomes disarticulated from its more anterior cartilaginous portion. (costochondral junction separation) Mobility at the bone-cartilage junction either impinges on the intercostal nerve or causes inflammation due to periosteal/perichondrial irritation.
 The clicking is the two ends moving against each other.
 Both conditions response well to removal of the offending part of the rib.

 A detailed description and pictures of your concerns allows for the most informed response.